ZeusLN/zeus-docs/docs/for-users/getting-started/lightning-node-connect.md

 7. Click on **SAVE NODE CONFIG**.
 8. Zeus is now connected to your Raspiblitz and you can use it manage your node and make payments.

-B - Connect Raspiblitz with LND/CLN interface, using Tailscale/ZeroTier network.
+### B - Connect Raspiblitz with LND/CLN interface, using Tailscale/ZeroTier network.
-What is Tailscale?
+<p>What is Tailscale?</p>
-Tailscale is zero config VPN that creates a secure private network between your home Tor node and your other devices.
+<p>Tailscale is zero config VPN that creates a secure private network between your home Tor node and your other devices.</p>
-Even when separated by firewalls or subnets, Tailscale just works.
-Tailscale will assign to your Umbrel node machine a stable private IP and an auto-assigned domain that stays consistent, no matter what network your Umbrel machine is connected to.
+<p>Even when separated by firewalls or subnets, Tailscale just works.
+Tailscale will assign to your Raspiblitz node machine a stable private IP and an auto-assigned domain that stays consistent, no matter what network your Umbrel machine is connected to.
 It’s like a local network that works everywhere.
-Tailscale builds on top of WireGuard®’s Noise protocol encryption, a peer-reviewed and trusted standard.
+Tailscale builds on top of WireGuard®’s Noise protocol encryption, a peer-reviewed and trusted standard.</p>
-The connection through Tailscale will be much faster and stable than Tor, encrypted and safe.
+<p>The connection through Tailscale will be much faster and stable than Tor, encrypted and safe.</p<>>

 1. Go to [Tailscale.com](https://tailscale.com) or [ZeroTier.com](https://zerotier.com) and create an account.
 No need to use real identity.
 2. Install Tailscale on your Raspiblitz machine.
 [Here is a guide how to install ZeroTier on Raspiblitz](https://openoms.github.io/bitcoin-tutorials/zerotier/) (is the same for Tailscale).
 Then login with that Tailscale/ZeroTier account you just created.
 In your Tailscale account you would see all your devices connected and each one will have a dedicated private IP.